People leave California because house prices are too high

 “We can’t compete with the beaches of California,” Ms. Pezeshki said.
 “But when you have enough leftover money, you can go travel there once a month.”

 I know a couple who moved to Florida when the wife’s parents retired.
 The parents bought two houses for cash so they could be near their grandchildren.
 It worked for the young family as they enjoyed a large house, and their only bills were taxes and insurance.
 However, they had to leave California to execute their plan.
+If you’re also looking for professional help to move, you can check out Tigerstaden flyttebyrå.

 Is slow growth more desirable?